Using the viewport meta tag to control layout on mobile browsers

-Mobile Safari introduced the "viewport meta tag" to let web developers control the viewport's size and scale.
+To mitigate this problem, Apple introduced the "viewport meta tag" in Safari iOS to let web developers control the viewport's size and scale.
 Many other mobile browsers now support this tag, although it is not part of any web standard.
 Apple's documentation does a good job explaining how web developers can use this tag, but we had to do some detective work to figure out exactly how to implement it in Fennec.
 For example, Safari's documentation says the content is a "comma-delimited list," but existing browsers and web pages use any mix of commas, semicolons, and spaces as separators.

 Learn more about viewports in different mobile browsers in A Tale of Two Viewports at quirksmode.org.